TheCaptainCraken/chess-bot-maker/README.md

 This structured approach will provide users with the tools and knowledge needed to quickly build and showcase their own chess bot, making the learning process engaging and rewarding.

+## Credits

+Thanks to [Paula Bellesi Torralba](https://github.com/kbx12) for hand crafting these amazing pieces for us!